QINGTANS/Three-Phase-Resource-Inference-Framework/README.md

 3. The outputs will be stored automatically in the default package (named as **generated_log_set**).
 4. You should install **conda** that will be applied to create the environment.

-## How to run the Three-Step-Resource-Inference-Framework
+## How to run the Three-Phase-Resource-Inference-Framework
 You should follow these steps:
 1. Download the whole folder and open the terminal at this folder.
 2. Run `conda create -n py311 python=3.11.4` to create the python environment.